 How to Feed: You can feed your child chicken in the form of curries, soups, sandwiches, or even in roasted form.
 Check out this easy chicken recipe shared by our mommy chef.

-Yoghurt is laced with probiotics, which are good bacteria that benefit the gut.
+Yoghurt or curd is laced with probiotics, which are good bacteria that benefit the gut.
 They can reduce instances of diarrhoea and even lower the risk of colds and ear infections.
-While yoghurt is the probiotic form of choice, you can try similar foods good for immune system such as buttermilk.
+While yoghurt is the probiotic form of choice, you can try similar foods good for the immune system such as buttermilk.
 Introduce these foods gradually in your child’s diet so that he has the time to develop a taste for them.

 Eggs are a complete food and one of the few to contain vitamin D naturally.
 They are also an immune system booster for kids.
 However, some children are allergic to egg whites and a few to egg yolks so wait until your tot is at least a year old.